abkonsta/DokuWiki-to-Markdown-Converter/README.md

     Links should be encapsulated by <>
-    bullets (like * or -) should have no spaces in front of them, and only one after rowspans (:::) in tables are not supported
+    bullets (like * or -) should have no spaces in front of them, and only one after rowspans (:::) in tables are not supported colspans aren't supported either, due to limitations in Markdown syntax - instead, empty cells will be inserted

 ## Convert single files